The HEARTLIGHT TREE

-The HEARTLIGHT TREE was dedicated in memory of our son, Kevin Blowey.
-On January 7, 1991, at the tender age of five-and-a-half, Kevin died in a bike-truck accident near our home.
-Later that spring, our dear friend, Dave Arellano, who was a principal in the school district where Stann taught, organized a group of district administrators who donated a blue spruce tree in memory of our Kevin.
-The city granted their request to plant the tree in the parkway at the end of our street.
-Dave chose the spot because it was close to our home.
-It was even more special to us because two days before Kevin died we had shared a wonderful afternoon at that park romping in the snow and sledding down the big hill.
+On January 7, 1991, at the tender age of five-and-a-half, Kevin died in a bike-truck accident at the foot of our next-door neighbor’s driveway.
+Later that spring, our dear friend, Dave Arellano, a principal in the school district where Kevin's father was also a teacher, organized a group of school district administrators to donate a blue spruce tree in memory of our Kevin.
+The city granted their request to plant the tree in Altrusa Park, a parkway at the end of our street.
+The park held special memories for our family because just two days before Kevin died, we shared a wonderful afternoon there romping in the snow and sledding down the big hill.
 It was a glorious day!

 Over the years we have made many pilgrimages to our sacred tree.
-Our tears have watered its thirsty roots to produce blue green needles and thick branches that offer solace in their shade and wisdom in a gentle breeze.
+Our tears have watered its thirsty roots to produce blue-green needles and thick branches that offer solace in their shade and wisdom from a gentle breeze.
 Yet, those are the same needles that pierce tender fingertips in the way that grief unexpectedly stabs at the scars of a healing heart.
-Just as Kevin?s little tree endured drought, freezing temperatures, raging wind, and vandalism, fifteen years later, we have battled the brutal and turbulent weather of grief to stand taller and stronger than ever.
+Just as Kevin’s little tree endured drought, freezing temperatures, raging wind, and vandalism, 28 years later, we have battled the brutal and turbulent weather of grief to stand taller and stronger than ever.
 Blessed by the kindness of strangers, the support of our loved ones, and the gentle mercies of God, we have survived and continue to thrive.